How to Deploy SCEP Certificates Using Addigy and SecureW2

 Verifying the SCEP Certificate on the iOS Device

-If you need to verify that a SCEP certificate is on a network device, here’s how to do it.
+If you need to verify that an SCEP certificate is on a network device, here’s how to do it:

-• Navigate to PKI → Certificate Authorities → and click Certificates on your Issuing Certificate Authority.
+2. Navigate to Dynamic PKI > Certificate Authorities and click Certificates on your Issuing Certificate Authority.

-2. Copy either the serial number or the common name.
+3. Copy either the serial number or the common name of the Certificate Authority.

-• You will be able to find the device attached to that digital certificate.
+1. You can find the device associated with that digital certificate.

 Revoking a SCEP Certificate from an iOS Device

-If you want to revoke digital certificates, you can do so easily in SecureW2’s JoinNow Connector Public Key Infrastructure.
-Each Certificate Authority (CA) you build in the JoinNow PKI comes built with a Certificate Revocation List (CRL).
+If you want to revoke digital certificates, you can do so easily in SecureW2 JoinNow Connector Public Key Infrastructure.
+Each Certificate Authority (CA) you build in the JoinNow PKI includes a Certificate Revocation List (CRL).
 When you revoke certificates in the platform, the PKI certificates are automatically added to the CRL.

-1. Go back to Certificates in the SecureW2 Management Portal.
+1. Go back to Certificates in the JoinNow Management Portal.

-3. If you try to connect to the SCEP Wi-Fi network, it will not automatically connect you to the network.
+3. If you try to connect to the SCEP Wi-Fi network, it will not automatically connect you.

 Automated SCEP Certificate Deployment with Addigy and SecureW2

-In this thorough guide, we’ve eased the process of issuing digital certificates and building a solid certificate policy for increased network security and a smooth user experience.
+In this thorough guide, we’ve simplified the issuance of digital certificates and the development of a robust certificate policy to enhance network security and ensure a smooth user experience.
 Administrators may now easily assure the automated distribution of SCEP certificates across all managed Apple devices by seamlessly connecting Addigy and SecureW2.
-This potent combo uses Addigy’s cloud-based MDM platform and SecureW2’s advanced Public Key Infrastructure (PKI) to improve network security while reducing administrative constraints.
+This potent combo leverages Addigy’s cloud-based MDM platform and SecureW2 advanced Public Key Infrastructure (PKI) to enhance network security while reducing administrative overhead.

-With SCEP certificate deployment, MDM can automatically issue digital certificates, which enhances network security and reduces administrative burdens.
-The combination of Addigy and SecureW2 provides your organization with a cost-effective and efficient certificate management solution, simplifying maintaining a secure network environment.
+With SCEP certificate deployment, MDM can automatically issue digital certificates, thereby enhancing network security and reducing administrative burdens.
+The combination of Addigy and SecureW2 provides your organization with a cost-effective, efficient certificate management solution that simplifies maintaining a secure network environment.

-As you embark on this journey towards enhanced network security, look into some of our innovative products, such as Cloud RADIUS, which adds an extra layer of security to your network as it is compatible with almost all Cloud Identity providers such as Azure, Google, and Okta.
+As you embark on this journey towards enhanced network security, consider our innovative products, such as Cloud RADIUS, which adds an extra layer of security to your network and is compatible with almost all Cloud Identity providers, including Azure, Google, and Okta.

 Contact us to learn how Addigy and SecureW2 can transform your organization’s network security and authentication processes.